drondeseries/pseuplex/README.md

 ### SSL

-You will need to use your own SSL certificate for your plex server in order for pseuplex to modify requests over HTTPS.
-Otherwise, pseuplex will only work over HTTP, or it will fallback to the plex server's true address instead of the proxy address.
+You will need to use your own SSL certificate for your plex server in order for this proxy to modify requests over HTTPS.
+Otherwise, it will only work over HTTP, or it will fallback to the plex server's true address instead of the proxy address.

 ### Configuration